anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

     *  -  Parameter
        -  Description
        -  Example
+    *  -  Actions type
+       -  The type of action on changing permissions: Grant, Remove, RemoveAll, RestoreInheritance.
+You should pick 'Grant' for this case.
+       -  Grant
+    *  -  Target
+       -  The target of action: Site, List, Item.
+You should pick 'Site' for this case.
+       -  Site
     *  -  User or group
        -  Login, Email or Name of the User or Group.
 Also you can specify multiple items using semicolon ';' delimited
        -  :code:`user@contoso.com`